matt-ny/rscnn/README.md

 The model is in the `demo/src/main/assets/LegoPersonModel` directory and is deployed with your app.
 If you don't want this model in your app, delete that directory before you deploy it.

-You can use the model against the images in the `images/testimages` directory.
+You can test the model with the images in the `images/testimages` directory.
 Make sure to copy them to your device or virtual device.